pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice_v3/docs/JSDOC.md

 ### unbindEvents

 This method is not called automatically.
-It run each addon's unbindEvents method.
+It runs each addon's unbindEvents method.
 When using XHR, it can be useful to run the unbindEvents method prior XHR request to edit the DOM.

 #### Examples